mui/material-ui/docs/data/material/customization/css-theme-variables/usage.md

 ## Color channel tokens

-A channel token is used for creating translucent color.
-It is a variable that consists of [color space channels](https://www.w3.org/TR/css-color-4/#color-syntax) but without the alpha component.
-The value of a channel token is separated by a space, for example `12 223 31`, which can be combined with the [color functions](https://www.w3.org/TR/css-color-4/#color-functions) to create a translucent color.
+Enabling `cssVariables` automatically generates channel tokens, which are used to create translucent colors.
+These tokens consist of color space channels without the alpha component, separated by **spaces**.

-When `cssVariables` is enabled, channel tokens are generated automatically.
 Those colors are suffixed with `Channel`, for example:

 ```js
 const theme = createTheme({ cssVariables: true });